AdobeDocs/uxp-photoshop/src/pages/design/user-interface/index.md

 # User Interface

-The user interface section will provide guidance around the different Spectrum components you can use to build a plugin UI.
+The user interface section will provide guidance around the different UXP Spectrum components you can use to build a plugin UI.
 For guidance around the UX of a plugin and best practices refer to [UX patterns](./ux-patterns/index.md).

-Visit the [Adobe Spectrum website](https://spectrum.adobe.com)] to reference
+Visit the [Adobe Spectrum website](https://spectrum.adobe.com) to reference
  * Styling
  * Behaviors
  * Usage guidelines
  * Download UI files and more

-## Documentation
+## UXP Spectrum Components

 Spectrum UXP allows UI to be the same for plugins across XD and Photoshop and support themes.
 Below is a list to all the components available in UXP and the Spectrum design gudelines.